wbannick/wbannick.github.io/_posts/2020-11-27-weekly_lyrics.markdown

 ```

-Disclaimer: None of the relationships or people discussed in the lyrics I chose to post are intended to reflect specific relationships or people in my life.
+<small>Disclaimer: None of the relationships or people discussed in the lyrics I chose to post are intended to reflect specific relationships or people in my life.</small>